sjet47/blog/content/posts/Linux/syscall_irl/index.md

 */
 ```

-This simple example does only one thing: print `"Hello World!"` to file descriptor `1`, which stands for `stdout`.
-But what if I want to do the same thing in other language?
+This simple example does only one thing: to print `"Hello World!"` to `stdout`(file descriptor `1`).
+But what if I want to do the same thing in other programming language?

-Most languages simply reused the same library that C uses, which is called `libc`.
-There are many implementations of `libc`, but the most popular one is [GNU C Library](https://www.gnu.org/software/libc/), or `glibc` for short. `glibc` is the default `libc` implementation for most Linux distributions, there are also other implementations like [musl](https://musl.libc.org/) that provides different features.
+Most languages simply reuse the same standard library that C uses, which is called the C standard library or `libc`.
+While there are several implementations of `libc`, the most popular one is the [GNU C Library](https://www.gnu.org/software/libc/), commonly known as `glibc`.
+Glibc is the default `libc` implementation for most Linux distributions.
+But there are also other `libc` implementations, such as [musl](https://musl.libc.org/), which provide different features and capabilities. `musl` is commonly used for creating portable applications that doesn't rely on the version of `glibc` that comes with the distribution.

-You may also heard that Go can do syscall without `libc`[^1] because it has its own runtime that can do syscall directly, so Go program could be built *totally static* and can run without any dependency.
-That makes Go program very portable, especially suitable for ops-tools that need to run on different environments.
+You may have also heard that Go can perform system calls without reply on `libc`[^1], that is because it has its own runtime that can directly interact with the system call interface.
+This allows Go programs to be built as fully static binaries, which can run without any external dependencies.
+This feature makes Go programs highly portable, especially suitable for running in containerized environments.

+### Application Binary Interface

-So it seems that syscall can be language-agnostic, and there must be some common protocols that all languages can follow, that is, the [**ABI**](https://en.wikipedia.org/wiki/Application_binary_interface).
+It seems that system calls can be language-agnostic, and there must be some common protocols that all languages can follow.
+This common interface is known as the [Application Binary Interface (ABI)](https://en.wikipedia.org/wiki/Application_binary_interface).

-In the context of syscall, the most significant part of ABI is [**Calling Convention**](https://en.wikipedia.org/wiki/Calling_convention), which basically defines what to do when you want to do a procedure call in the binary level.
+In the context of system calls, the most significant part of ABI is the [**Calling Convention**](https://en.wikipedia.org/wiki/Calling_convention), which essentially defines the low-level rules for how a procedure call is performed in the binary code.

-With following the calling convention, we can not only do syscall in different languages, and can also call procedures written in another language.
-The latter case is even more often because most languages do syscall by calling a C syscall wrapper defined in `libc`.
+Since Linux is primarily written in C, the system call interface is designed to be compatible with the C calling convention, which is also the most common calling convention used globally.
+By adhering to the C calling convention, developers can not only perform system calls in different programming languages, they can also call procedures written in another language, because most languages use C calling convention for their [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) feature.
+The latter case is even more common, as most languages won't interact with the system call interface directly in binary level, but by calling a C-based system call wrapper defined in the `libc`.
+We can say that the C calling convention is the lingua franca of the programming world.

-Before we dive into the details of syscall, let's take a look at some normal procedure calls first and see what calling convention looks like.
+Before delving into the details of system calls, let's first take a look at some normal procedure calls and examine what the calling convention entails.

 ### Example: `sum3`